 You may want to target your debt repayment plan, increase or add retirement savings or build an emergency fund.

-These are all great additions to your monthly budget however when creating a budget list you dig deeper.
+These are all great additions to your monthly budget; however, you dig deeper when creating a budget list.

-For each of the examples below think about how you arrived at the total amount you’ve budgeted for.
+For each example below, think about how you arrived at the total amount you’ve budgeted for.

-Did you consider adding hair care under health and beauty, glasses/contact lenses and accessories, braces, dental, massage, physio, spa visits, nails, facials?
+Did you consider adding hair care under health and Beauty, glasses/contact lenses and accessories, braces, dental, massage, physio, spa visits, nails, and facials?